thinkredactblue/threatmodeling/labs.md

 <h1> Practical Threat Modeling with MITRE ATT&CK </h1>

+# Day 1 / Lab 1: Threat Modeling - Am I a Target?

+Follow along using the MITRE ATT&CK Navigator https://mitre-attack.github.io/attack-navigator/enterprise/#

-# Lab 2: Slicing and Dicing ATT&CK with MITRE Assistant
+# Day 1 / Lab 2: Slicing and Dicing ATT&CK with MITRE Assistant

 Mitre Assistant allows you to slice and dice the ATT&CK matrix quickly to get meaningful insights of what that matrix has to offer.